-Okra!
-Most popular deep fried!
-Delicious but, not ideal if you're like myself and don't generally indulge in fried food.
-I do, however, allow myself to eat these roasted okra bites with a little bit of homemade garlic mayo.
-I find that roasting okra on high heat is the best way to cancel out that 'slimy' factor I don't love.
-Cooking it low and slow...probably not a great idea unless you're trying to thicken a soup.
-Before I get to the recipe I just wanted to share a couple of the health benefits that okra carries.
-One thing I found helpful in my journey to eating clean healthy nutrient dense food (90% of the time...) is to know what nutrients/health benefits all these colourful foods have and what they are doing for my body.
-I found this deep appreciation for natural food after I started looking every ingredient up.
+Whenever I've seen okra, it's usually being coated in batter and fried.
+Delicious I'm sure, but not ideal if you're like myself and don't generally indulge in fried food.
+I do, however, love roasted okra with a little bit of homemade garlic mayo.
+I find that roasting okra on high heat is the best way to cancel out the 'slime' factor.
+Before I get to the recipe I just wanted to share a couple of the health benefits of okra.
+One thing I found helpful in my journey to eating a died focused on healthy nutrient dense food is knowing what nutrients/health benefits all these colourful foods have and what they are doing for my body.
+I found this deep appreciation for natural food after I started looking nutritional value.
 Food can really do amazing things.

 I've always shied away from Okra because I didn't know what to do with it.
 It's not very common to come across in Winnipeg.
 When I was doing a Whole30 last fall, I made a point to try so many different vegetables and fruits that I'd never had before because I didn't want to feel limited.
 I looked at it as a opportunity to reach outside my comfort zone and to really start cooking with new ingredients so I could inspire others to do the same.